morisil/goethi/README.md

 # GoEthi
 Source code of GoEthi - platform supporting ethical consumerism

+## What is GoEthi?
+It can be summarized as "lobbying tool for individuals".

-If you want to contribute, then take a look at [project documentation](docs).
+## Do you want to contribute?
+Take a look at [project documentation](detailed docs).